BartKorta/MSID/README.md

 The last Dense layer has size equals 10.
 It is our output layer.
 The output layer must be exactly the same size as amount of differnet lables.

 ### Results
+The accuracy of the model is very satisfying. > 92.34% correctly clasiffied labels to images.
+<<photo>>
+As you can see on attached screenshot (similar methods implemented), my model seems to be more precise.
+An average time of learning was about 45 minutes.
+(4-5 minutes per one epoch).
 ### Usage
 In order to run and compile the code you have to install Pyhton3 and the following libraries: tensorflow, keras, matploid and numpy.
 Also I've implemented to methods which run the program: